Machinery Series - Introduction to Safeguarding and Safety-Related Control Systems

 understand the basics of how these safeguards and their associated

 control systems operate.
-This course aims to build on the PUWER and
+This course build on the PUWER and UK

-Machinery Directive courses and provide delegates with a wider
+Machinery Regulations courses and provide delegates with a wider

 understanding of what safeguards are available, how they are